Ashley Graham Sizzles In Tight Jessica Rabbit Halloween Costume

 “Pic 4 caught me unexpectedly.
 I’m howling @ Macho Man,” noted an Instagram user.

 The model’s fans have come to know and love her for her sense of humor.
-Yesterday, she proved that she’s feeling as lively as ever in a silly video where she danced around in a satin dress.
+Yesterday, she proved that she’s feeling as lively as ever in a silly video in which she danced around in a satin dress.
 She was seen kicking the air, throwing her hair around, and rubbing her belly.

-The video has been watched over 2.5 million times.
+The video has been watched more than 2.5 million times.

-Those that can’t get enough of Ashley can check out an earlier update where she rocked black lingerie.
+That who can’t get enough of Ashley can check out an earlier update in which she rocked black lingerie.